sailfish009/openstructure/docker/README.rst

   docker build --tag <IMAGE NAME> --build-arg OPENSTRUCTURE_VERSION=<VERSION> -f <DOCKERFILE NAME> <PATH TO DOCKERFILE DIR>

 You can chose any image name (tag) eg. ost.
-The `OPENSTRUCTURE_VERSION` build argument is mandatory and image will not built without it.
+The ``OPENSTRUCTURE_VERSION`` build argument is mandatory and image will not built without it.
 See `CHANGELOG <https://git.scicore.unibas.ch/schwede/openstructure/blob/master/CHANGELOG.txt>`_ for current list of available releases.
+This is not expected to work for versions which are much older than the most recent one since the dependencies might have changed, but it should work for a few versions.
+If you need the recipe for an older version, we suggest to get an older recipe from the git history.

 Testing the image
 -----------------

-One can find a exemplary script (`test_docker.py`) in the downloaded directory.
+One can find a exemplary script (``test_docker.py``) in the downloaded directory.
 To run it do:

 .. code-block::